crumbcrumb/check-mate-app/README.md

 ## Description

-capstone project that calculates tips and splits bills
+This is my capstone project that calculates tips and splits bills.

 ## Author